Ladan, Chernihiv Oblast: Economy

+The leading sectors of the village's economy are mechanical engineering, food processing, and forestry.
+The village is home to the only factory in the country that produces fire engines.

 Transportation

 A railway line connects Ladan with Pryluky, however, there is no passenger traffic.
 The closest passenger railway station is in Pryluky.

 Ladan is on a local road connecting Pryluky and Sribne.
 At both ends it has access to H07 highway which connects Kyiv and Sumy.